Fatemeh-Shahrabi/Fatemeh-Shahrabi/README.md

 - 🔭 Motivated student with hands-on experience in **web development**, **AI tools**, and **startup environments**
 - 🌱 Strong foundation in **teamwork**, **problem-solving**, and **innovation**
 - 💡 Passionate about **entrepreneurship**, **hackathons**, and **impactful tech initiatives**
-- ⚡ Always tinkering with a new project, framework, or idea

 <br/>